HPAP in process

 A chemicals-focused HPAP is being finalized with the Government, specifically as a basis for discussion with the World Bank administered “Pollution Management and Environment Health (PMEH)” Trust Fund.
 The HPAP will potentially influence both the PMEH program in Bangladesh and how the WB and other development partners design future technical and financial assistance programs related to pollution.

-In July 2021, a workshop on “Advancing a Lead Pollution and Health Roadmap for Bangladesh” was organized by Pure Earth Bangladesh and GAHP in coordination with the Department of Environment (DoE).
+In July 2021, a workshop on “Advancing a Lead Pollution and Health Roadmap for Bangladesh” was organized by Pure Earth Bangladesh and GAHP in coordination with the Department of Environment (DoE), garnering media attention.

 The aim of the workshop was to build a common understanding of lead exposure from all sources in Bangladesh and develop a comprehensive set of goals and strategies to address priority lead exposure sources.
 This convening of stakeholders lay the groundwork for a unified approach to lead exposure reduction.
 Attendees included representatives from different government agencies, national and international civil society organizations, research and academic institutions, and development agencies.